tomjn/WordPress-The-Right-Way/en/servers_and_deployment/migrations.md

 On a new server, the environment may not match the old environment, and so you should look out for:

 - Older PHP versions.
 Using newer PHP features on a server, then moving to an older version could cause your code to Fatal error.
 Check before hand what version of PHP is used and make sure it's the same or greater.
+    - Run `php -v` or use the `phpversion()` command if you don't have access to the server.
+    - PHPStorm uses: use the *PHP Language Level* setting to check for errors automatically.
 - File system changes.
-Not every server puts your site at /srv/www, some use /var/www, and you should make sure that any hardcoded paths are changed to match
+Not every server puts your site at /srv/www, some use /var/www, and you should make sure that any hardcoded paths are changed to match.
+You can normally substitute `$_SERVER['DOCUMENT_ROOT']` instead.

 ## URL changes